hihimamuLab/nvim/README.md

 **Once inside Neovim(command is `nvim`), run the following command to install the necessary plugins:**

+**Attention⚠**: You will get a large number of errors, please hit Enter repeatedly and ignore them.

 `:PackerSync`

+**The error message will tell you to run :CHADdeps, so run it.**

+`:CHADdeps`

 This will install all the required plugins⚡️.